airelogic/tech-test-portal/Medi-Score-Calculation/README.md

 The Medi score for the patient should be returned as an **integer**.

+The middle column in the table below represents a **normal** range for readings which map to a score of 0 and the columns either side represent abnormal values that will accrue a score, those abnormal ranges exist above and below the normal range for some of the parameters.

 | Property                       | Score 3  | Score 2      | Score 1         | Score 0                        | Score 1               | Score 2               | Score 3          |
 | ------------------------------ | -------- | ------------ | --------------- | ------------------------------ | --------------------- | --------------------- | ---------------- |